Common Idiosyncratic Quantile Factors and Asset Prices: Quantile Factor Model

-As discussed in \cite{chen2021}, this estimator is related to the principal component analysis (PCA) estimator studied in \cite{bai2002determining} and \cite{bai2003} similarly as quantile regression is related to classical least-square regression.
-Unlike the PCA estimator of \cite{bai2003}, the estimator does not yield an analytical closed form solution.
+As discussed in \cite{chen2021}, this estimator is related to the PCA estimator studied in \cite{bai2002determining} and \cite{bai2003}, similar to quantile regression, which is related to classical least squares regression.
+Unlike the PCA estimator of \cite{bai2003}, this estimator does not yield an analytical closed-form solution.
 To solve for the stationary points of the objective function, \cite{chen2021} proposed a computational algorithm called iterative quantile regression.
-Moreover, they show that the estimator possess same convergence rate as the PCA estimators for approximate factor model.
-We follow their approach when estimating the quantile factors.\footnote{We employ the authors' Matlab codes provided on the Econometrica webpage.}
+These authors also showed that the estimator possesses the same convergence rate as the PCA estimators for the approximate factor model.
+We follow their approach when estimating the quantile factors.\footnote{We employ the authors' MATLAB codes, which are provided on the Econometrica webpage.}

-It is important here to make relation to the recent literature that attempts to recover possibly non-linear commonalities and dependence structures in cross-section of returns.
-For example \cite{pelger2022state} allowed factors to be state-dependent, \cite{chen2009nonlinear} provided theory for nonlinear factors and \cite{gorodnichenko2017level} estimated joint level and volatility factors simultaneously.
-Important strand of the literature is using copulas and documents nonlinear tail dependence, co-skewness, and co-kurtosis in cross-sectional dependence among monthly returns on individual U.S. stocks \citep{amengual2020} or provides flexible copula factor model \citep{oh2017modeling} .

-Different from these studies, our model remains agnostic about the nature of the true data generating process, and use the conditional quantiles of the observed data to capture nonlinearities in factor models.
-In contrast to the literature, we also do not require the idiosyncratic errors to satisfy certain moment conditions.
-Hence our approach is more flexible as it estimates factors shifting relevant parts of the return distributions without restricting assumptions, relying on the properties of the density.
-The approach also departs from existing factor literature in not requiring the loadings to depend on observables and considers the factors to be quantile-dependent objects.